NextGenCMB/delensalot/docs/source/delensing/overview.rst

 ====================

-D.lensalot perfroms interal delensing using the generated B-lensing templates.
+delensalot perfroms interal delensing using the generated B-lensing templates.
 B-lensing templates are estimates of the B-lensing signal.

 We obtain a delensed B map `Bdel` by simply subtracting the B-lensing template `Blt` off a B-map `B`.